 Inspired by the cedar tree—a sacred symbol integral to local First Nations’ culture—the building features exterior western red cedar and metal cladding in a distinctive Tsimshian weaving pattern.
 This symbolizes the bark of an old-growth cedar tree, while inside, a cedar-clad central lobby—akin to a hollow cedar tree, or heartwood—offers a light-filled multipurpose space for gatherings and traditional ceremonies.

 Through collaboration with local Indigenous artists, the facility showcases 70 different Indigenous art installations representing the Northwest Coast region and the First Nations communities the College serves.
-To revitalize and strengthen Sm’algyax—the local First Nations language—two Tsimshian territory holders and Kitsumkalum Elders translated the building’s signage into Sm’algyax.
+To revitalize and strengthen Sm’algyax—the local First Nations language—two Tsimshian territory holders (Sm’ooygit Wudi Waye and Sigidm hanaa’na̱x ‘Xbisuunt) and Kitsumkalum Elders translated the building’s signage into Sm’algyax.
+The building’s Sm’algyax signage was translated by Sharon and Emily Bryant (mother and daughter) whose Tsimshian names are Litamlaxdau Gibau and Dm Syl Haatyk Gibau.
+Sharon is The Manager for Prevention and Culture Programs and Emily is the Language Coordinator for the Kitsumkalum First Nation.
+They both do a lot of work in the community with Sma’lgyax fluency amongst their members.

 “The combined cedar and metal cladding offers a seamless transition between the light-frame modular construction and the central mass timber-built core atrium, with the exterior cladding suggestive of the bark used in Tsimshian weaving.
 The modular wood design improves the acoustic performance and the facility’s design exceeds Step 4 of the BC Energy Step Code.”